siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 There is one caveat.
 Under most circumstances, only a highly skilled developer should make adjustments to the code that affects the internal workings of the default daemon.
 This caveat includes creating smart-contract templates using our technology.

-For this reason, at this time our team is available to assist developers -- both those who wish to work outside the daemon and those who wish to work within it.
+For this reason, at this time our team is available to assist developers in writing smart-contract templates -- both those who wish to work outside the daemon and those who wish to work within it.

 If you have an idea that you would like to make a reality on Komodo and you need assistance in writing a secure smart-contract template, please reach out to us.